The (Real) State of Social Care

 The Care Quality Commission produces an annual report of the State of Social Care for Parliament.
 It tells MPs what the Commission believes they need to know.
 The most recent report has 7 key findings.
 Three address delayed discharges from hospital, others address workforce issues.
 But none address what is arguably the most important political issue for MPs to understand:

-· if not, what are the consequences for the people who rely on social care and on efficient use of public money?
+if not, what are the consequences for the people who rely on social care and for the efficient use of public money?

 Perhaps the Commission feels no need to address the popular public narrative promoted by social care’s leaders.
 Councils are doing the best they can but with insufficient resources.
-They just require more money.
+They simply require more money.

-But there is copious publicly available data that fundamentally challenges this view.
+But there is copious data, publicly available, that fundamentally challenges this view.
 Councils make annual returns on spend, activity and outcomes stored by the NHS.
-Careful analysis reveals a completely different story from the public narrative.
-It shows a system that is institutionally incapable of;
+Careful analysis reveals a very different story.
+It points to a system institutionally incapable of;

-· allowing people the agency in how their own lives are lived necessary for them to retain control, independence and dignity
+allowing people the agency in how their own lives are lived that is necessary for them to have the best possible wellbeing and independence

-· working in the way social care’s leaders have long knows is required for the win-win of maximising individuals’ independence and so minimise demand on public funds
+working in the way social care’s leaders have long known is required for the win-win of maximising individuals’ independence and so minimise demand on public funds

-As a result it’s a system that induces dependency and in so doing creates demand.
-The data also shows that the system simply disappears needs for which it has no resource.
-In combination, these factors mean the system can never know how much funding is required for people to have the wellbeing the law expects.
+The system induces dependency and so creates demand.
+Further, the system simply disappears needs for which it has no resource.
+In combination, these two factors mean the level of funding actually required cannot be known.

-Only the small number who have what it takes to escape the system by taking a cash payment to employ their own care and support workers can be confident of using public resources to lead the best life possible for them.
+Only the small number who have what it takes to escape the system by taking a cash payment to employ their own care and support workers can be confident of knowing how to use public resources to be as independent as their impairment allows.

 What needs are being met?

-There is an understanding that councils’ distinguish between needs that are ‘eligible’ for public funding from those that are not.
-Only those deemed ‘eligible’ attract public funding.
+Councils’ distinguish between needs that are ‘eligible’ for public funding from those that are not.
 Fairness, transparency and priority are assured by councils all working to the same national eligibility criteria.

 All councils say this is exactly what they do.
 But the data tells a very different story.

 Historically, all councils spend much more on working age than older people.
 There is a long standing but unresolved question about ageism being a factor.
-Leaving that aside for the moment (and also leaving aside what that in itself says about the operation of eligibility criteria that are meant to apply equally to all ages) it is important to separate out the two age groups to understand what is going on
+Leaving that aside for the moment (and also leaving aside what that in itself says about the operation of eligibility criteria that are meant to apply equally to all ages) the different levels of spending between the two age groups makes it important to separate out the two age groups to understand what is going on.

 In 2023/24, councils spent between them £10.4BN on 299,500 working age people and £11BN on 559,220[1] older people to meet on-going eligible needs.
 So the averages are £19.7K per older person, and £34.7K for working age people.
 If national policy is working, we would expect to see individual councils clustering around those two averages for each of the age groups.